enterspeedhq/enterspeed-docs/docs/reference/js/properties.md

 ### reference

-The `reference` are used to reference other views created from either this source Entity or another source entity.
+The `reference` are used to reference other views created from either this source entity or another source entity.

 When referenced, Enterspeed will resolve the view when requested by the Delivery API so that the data will stay up-to-date if a reference view is updated.